mikechase3/notebook.mchase.me/computer-science/operating-systems/W01-OperatingSystemsPurpose.md

 ### System Call Interface

 * Rather than applications interfacing with hardware, it'll invoke a system call
-* On a system call, control is passed to the operaing system, in priveledged mode, and the OS will perform the operation and return the result to the process.
+* On a system call, control is passed to the operating system, in priveledged mode, and the OS will perform the operation and return the result to the process.
 * To make a system call, an application must:
   * Write arguments
-  * Save all relavant data at a well-defined location
+  * Save all relevant data at a well-defined location
-  * Make the actual sys calll using this specific system call number & make the call.
+  * Make the actual sys call using this specific system call number & make the call.

 ### Crossing the OS Boundary

 1. Making system calls is expensive.
 You use more memory locations & must pass arguments back/forth which is expensive for memory.&#x20;
-2. If you want to build an optimiztaion, try and reduce the number of system calls.
+2. If you want to build an optimization, try and reduce the number of system calls.